Sierras de Cazorla, Segura y Las Villas Natural Park: Protected area

 Protection of roughly 700 km2 in the southern part of the park dates back to 1960, when the National Hunting Reserve of las Sierras de Cazorla y Segura (Coto Nacional de Caza de las Sierras de Cazorla y Segura) was established.
 Given its large area, embracing 23 municipalities with more than 80,000 inhabitants, the level of protection varies from one part of the park to another, allowing a diversity of economic activity in the majority of the territory.

-The beauty of the countryside and the rich flora and fauna combine with a rich cultural heritage to make the region an important destination for tourism.
+The beauty of the countryside and the flora and fauna combine with a cultural heritage to make the region an important destination for tourism.

 The park includes two high ranges, the Sierra de Cazorla and the Sierra de Segura.
 These mountain ranges are part of the Prebaetic System, the northernmost portion of the Baetic Cordillera.
 Generally running southeast-to-northeast, they meet up with the Sierra Morena that runs from this region west to Portugal.
-Between the mountain ranges are important valleys, including the headwaters of the Guadalquivir, which—after initially heading some 50 km northeast through the mountains—runs west to the Atlantic Ocean, but also of the Segura, which runs east to the Mediterranean.
+Between the mountain ranges are valleys, including the headwaters of the Guadalquivir, which—after initially heading some 50 km northeast through the mountains—runs west to the Atlantic Ocean, but also of the Segura, which runs east to the Mediterranean.

 Altitudes in the park range from 500 m above sea level where the river Guadiana Menor flows out the southern boundary of the park to the 2107 m peak of Cerro las Empanadas.
 Other important peaks are Alto de la Cabrilla (2078 m), Cabañas (2027 m), Las Banderillas (1993 m), Aguilón del Loco (1956 m), Blanquillo or Pedro Miguel (1830 m), and El Yelmo (1808 m).